-The legislative power of the State resides in the Knesset, a unicameral parliament that consists of 120 members elected by nationwide voting under a system of proportional representation.
-Israel's most recent general elections were held on April 9, 2019, September 17, 2019, March 2, 2020, and March 23, 2021.
-The uncertainty surrounding the stability of the coalition government may continue.
-Actual or perceived political instability in Israel or any negative changes in the political environment, may individually or in the aggregate adversely affect the Israeli economy and, in turn, our business, financial condition, results of operations and prospects.
+Finally, political conditions within Israel may affect our operations.
+Israel has held five general elections between 2019 and 2022, and prior to October 2023, the Israeli government pursued extensive changes to Israel's judicial system, which sparked extensive political debate and unrest.
+To date, these initiatives have been substantially put on hold.
+Actual or perceived political instability in Israel or any negative changes in the political environment, may individually or in the aggregate adversely affect the Israeli economy and, in turn, our business, financial condition, results of operations and growth prospects.